stubisdon/libft/README.md

 ## Usage

-(1) Clone the repo with `git clone https://github.com/stubisdon/libft.git` (2) Compile the library with 'make'
+1. Clone the repo with `git clone https://github.com/stubisdon/libft.git`
+2. Compile the library with `make`
-(3) Include this library in your code with '#include "libft.h"' (4) Make sure that libft.h is in the same folder with your new code.
+3. Include this library in your code with '#include "libft.h"'
+4. Make sure that libft.h is in the same folder with your new code.